Darshan2003/attendance-system/README.md

 # Attendance Management System in PHP

-> YOU MUST A BASIC UNDERSTANDING OF HOW TO RUN PHP PROJECTS
+> YOU MUST HAVE A BASIC UNDERSTANDING OF HOW TO RUN PHP PROJECTS

 ### Steps to use:
 - Download the zip